-Recovery Messages & News
+Recovery Messages and News

-Understanding Addictive Thinking and Behaviors:
+Understanding Addictive Thinking and Behaviors

 Addictive thinking is something that we all can experience when we are feeling stressed or insecure.
 It is the distorted thinking that may make a “mountain out of a molehill” or a “molehill out of a mountain”.
 We can overreact or underreact to situations based on our addictive thinking and distorted perceptions.
 Addictive behaviors can manifest in a number of ways, from substance dependence to compulsive gambling, shopping, or eating.
 These patterns often manifest in an effort to cope with stress, anxiety, or other difficult emotions.
 Over time, they can become deeply ingrained and difficult to change.